-Poverty, hunger, rampant waterborne diseases and limited public health plague the Philippines.
+Poverty, hunger, rampant waterborne diseases, and limited public health plague the Philippines.
 Sulu Province remains near the bottom of the UN's worldwide Human Development Index.
 A school-aged population of some 350,000 children -- more than half girls -- are suffering from hunger.
 Worldwide, female students are most affected in similar schools.
-In 2019-20, we continue to assist schools with a total of 500 girls, to create clean water systems, improved hygiene and daily nutrition.
+In 2021-22, we will continue to assist schools, and a total of 500 girls, to create clean water systems, improved hygiene, and daily nutrition.

 The long-term impact of this program is to improve health and school conditions.
-Our non-biased programs, also build peace by encouraging Christian and Muslim neighbors to respect and help each other, with an emphasis on daughters and grand-daughters .
-AAI serves as mediators and social healers.
-Our inter-faith activities dispel fear and biases that alienate communities who feel alone and abandoned.
-Positive interaction and equal treatment of all girls generate mutual respect and friendship.
+With an emphasis on daughters and granddaughters, our non-biased programs build peace by encouraging Christian and Muslim neighbors to respect and help each other.
+AAI serves as a mediator and social healer.
+Our inter-faith activities dispel fear and biases that can alienate communities who feel alone and abandoned.
+Positive interaction and equal treatment of all girls encourage mutual respect and friendship.

 This project has provided additional documentation in a PDF file (projdoc.pdf).